Enter your email address to subscribe to the Hoax-Slayer Newsletter:

 Editor's Note: The original message has a large number of other photographs of the mass fish death that have not been included here.

-There have been several theories put forward as to what may have caused the fish to come into the harbor.
+An estimated one million fish turned up dead Tuesday in a Southern California marina, creating a floating feast for pelicans, gulls and other sea life and a stinky mess for harbor authorities.
+The sardines apparently depleted the water of oxygen and suffocated after getting lost in the marina, officials said.
+"All indications are it's a naturally occurring event," said Andrew Hughan, a California Fish and Game spokesman at the scene.
+The die-off was unusual but not unprecedented.There have been several theories put forward as to what may have caused the fish to come into the harbor.
 However, a March 12 report in the Los Angeles Times indicates that toxin found in the dead fish may explain their behaviour.
 The article explains:

 But the discovery of domoic acid in dead fish — reported Friday by USC biologists — could help explain why millions of sardines swam into the harbor in the first place.

 "During the first underground movements on March 8, toxic gases and even radiation could have oozed out, becoming a reason for the death of the fish," Etirmishli said.
 "If, in the near future, a similar thing happens, it can be a sign of a coming earthquake."However, Etirmishli's statements are pure conjecture and he has offered "absolutely no proof" for his theory.
 Domoic acid, the toxin identified as being present in the dead fish, is produced by algae or plankton when it blooms and has no connection to toxins released by undersea earthquakes.
 Moreover, earthquakes of a similar magnitude as the foreshocks that precede March's major earthquake off Japan regularly occur in the region.
 A LiveScience report about the earthquake notes that the Japan Trench has seen nine events of magnitude 7 or greater since 1973.